Back To Search Results

 RADIANCE

-RADIANCE is a multicenter, randomized controlled study of ranibizumab in patients with secondary to pathologic myopia (n=277).
-It compared intravitreal ranibizumab 0.5 mg to verteporfin photodynamic therapy to treat myopic CNV.
+RADIANCE is a multicenter, randomized controlled study of ranibizumab in patients with secondary to pathologic myopia (n= 277).
+This study compared intravitreal ranibizumab 0.5 mg to verteporfin photodynamic therapy to treat myopic CNV.
 The ranibizumab treatment group experienced a superior visual gain (14 letters vs 9 letters) at 12 months.
 Patients received a median of 2 treatments during the 12-month study period as guided by disease activity.[19]

 MYRROR

-MYRROR is a multicenter, randomized control trial of intravitreal aflibercept injection in patients with myopic CNV (n=122).
-It compared intravitreal aflibercept 0.5 mg versus placebo injection to treat myopic CNV.
+MYRROR is a multicenter, randomized control trial of intravitreal aflibercept injection in patients with myopic CNV (n= 122).
+This study compared intravitreal aflibercept 0.5 mg versus placebo injection to treat myopic CNV.
 Additional injections were administered if there were signs of CNV activity during monthly visits.
 At week 24, the treatment group experienced superior visual gains (+12 letters vs -2 letters).
 Patients in the treatment group received a median of 2 injections in weeks 0–8 and 0 injections in weeks 8 to 32.[20]

 Treatment Planning